Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Dicke Model

-\paragraph{Cavity truncation} First, we analyse $X^2_{\rm RMT}$ as a function of $\dim_{\text{c}}$ for two step sizes before ($\tau = 0.01~(2\pi g^{-1})$) and after ($\tau = 0.12~(2\pi g^{-1})$) the threshold and various $j$ values.
-In this case, the fit dimension is equal to the total dimension of the truncated system, i.e. $\dim_{f} = \dim_{j}\times \dim_{\text{c}}$.
-Figure~\ref{AppFig:16_DickeTruncationDep}~(a) shows that the eigenvector statistics before the threshold do not show agreement with RMT for any value of $j$ or $\dim_{\text{c}}$.
-For the quantum chaotic region beyond the threshold, however, we observe that $X^2_{\rm RMT} \sim 1$ up to a maximum $\dim_{\text{c}}$ (that increases with increasing $j$) as shown in Fig.~\ref{AppFig:16_DickeTruncationDep}~(b), and $X^2_{\rm RMT}$ quickly diverges to larger values beyond these truncations.
+\paragraph{Sensitivity to cavity truncation} Next, we analyse $\XsqRMT$ as a function of $\dim_{\rm c}$ for a range of $j$ values at one step size before ($\tau = 0.002~(2\pi g^{-1})$) and one after ($\tau = 0.19~(2\pi g^{-1})$) the threshold.
+In this case, we determine the RMT fit dimension from the total dimension of the truncated system, i.e. $\dim_{f} = \frac{1}{2} \dim_j\times \dim_{\rm c}$ (accounting for parity symmetry).
+Figure~\ref{AppFig:20_DickeTruncationDep}~(d) shows, for a larger selection of spin sizes than above, that the eigenvector statistics before the threshold do not agree with RMT for any value of $j$ or $\dim_{\rm c}$.
+In the quantum chaotic region beyond the threshold, however, we observe that $\XsqRMT \sim 1$ (with agreement defined by the shaded regions representing the $99\%$ confidence regions for each system size) for cavity truncations in a region around $\dim_{\rm c}/\dim_j$ that becomes more sharply defined with increasing $j$ (for the step size shown in Fig.~\ref{AppFig:20_DickeTruncationDep}~(e), the $\XsqRMT \sim 1$ region appears to be asymptoting towards $0.3\lesssim\dim_{\rm c}/\dim_j\lesssim 5$), before rapidly transitioning to a region of large $\XsqRMT$ for larger truncations.
+Though we leave it as an open question to find a rigorous explanation, our results show that there is a relatively wide range of cavity truncations that give good agreement with RMT.
+In Fig.~\ref{AppFig:20_DickeTruncationDep}~(f), we plot $\XsqRMT$ versus step size for various system sizes, with $\dim_{\rm c} = \lceil\frac{1}{2}(\dim_j+1)\rceil = \lceil \frac{1}{2}(2j+2)\rceil$, showing results that are qualitatively the same as the main text, where we set $\dim_{\rm c} = \dim_j$ for the same spin values, with the same threshold position and overall behaviour, as further illustration that our main results regarding $\XsqRMT$ for the Dicke model do not depend sensitively on $\dim_{\rm c}$.